SercoSPA/CLEOPE/Trials/readme.md

 <a id="S5P"></a>
 [![N|Solid](https://sentinel.esa.int/documents/247904/1624461/Sentinel-5P_tm.jpg/4dbebdc6-4fb2-47ec-bcb3-065581896ad2?t=1505136035800)](https://sentinel.esa.int/documents/247904/1624461/Sentinel-5P_tm.jpg/4dbebdc6-4fb2-47ec-bcb3-065581896ad2?t=1505136035800)

-Sentinel-5P trial notebook is an introduction about the composition of stacked frames of TROPOMI L2 variables in a geo-referenced plot.
-The notebook loads a list of custom products, which can be the one saved via the `SEARCH.ipynb`, filtering the following TROPOMI L2 variable of interest: CH4, NO2, O3, HCHO, SO2 and CO.
-Input data sets are then cut by taking as input the vertexes dumped in `polygon.json` reference file, which descends from the `SEARCH.ipynb` notebook (i.e. ✏️ it is the drawn rectangle).
-In general this operation may induce a loss of resolution in the data visualization since no mosaicing technique is performed on data sets at this level.
-It is useful, though, due to the hugeness of S5P footprints. <br>
+Sentinel-5P trial notebook is an introduction about the composition of stacked frames of TROPOMI L2 variables CH4, NO2, O3, HCHO, SO2 and CO in a geo-referenced plot.
+Input data sets can be cut by taking an input footprint clip, given by hand by users or rather using the `SEARCH.ipynb` notebook (i.e. ✏️ draw rectangle on the map) which automatically dumps the input vertexes in the `polygon.json` reference file.
+In general this operation may induce a loss of resolution in the data visualization since no mosaicing technique is performed on the data sets.
+Clipping S5P datasets is useful, though, due to the hugeness of S5P footprints. <br>
 Sentinel-5P tutorial is developed into two case study taken under analysis.
-1. The carbon monoxide (CO) variation over the western Australia, a region which was hit by several fire episodes during December 2019 and January 2020;
+1. The carbon monoxide (CO) variation over the western Australia, hit by several fire episodes during December 2019 and January 2020;
-2. The nitrogen dioxide (NO2) overall decline over Italy due to the lockdown during the emergency of COVID-19 virus in February/March 2020;
+2. The nitrogen dioxide (NO2) overall decline over Italy due to the lockdown emergency of COVID-19 during February/March 2020;
-3. The sulfure dioxide (SO2) transient concentration over the Anak Krakatoa volcano, located in the Sonda strait between Sumatra and Java islands in Indonesia, which awoke on 12/04/2020.
+3. The sulfure dioxide (SO2) transient concentration over the Anak Krakatoa volcano (Indonesia), which awoke on 12/04/2020.

 ✏️ The dataframe of S5P dataframes is customisable according to users choices.
-In the default CLEOPE workspace a sample list of products is provided, suited on the cases of study described above.
+In the default CLEOPE workspace a sample list of products is provided, suited on the case studies described above.

 ## CAMS trial notebook
+<a id="cams"></a>

 <img src="https://www.copernicus.eu/sites/default/files/styles/servicecards_icon_hover/public/2018-10/Atmosphere-hover.png?itok=rc5-OANv" width="100" height="100" />

 ONDA provides access to data and tools related to the Copernicus Atmosphere Monitoring Services with an extensive catalogue of products coming from a variety of sources.
 These products are released in the form of maps and charts, being an ensemble of air quality models processed by diverse data centres. <br>
 The CAMS oriented trial notebook is an interactive tool aimed at data visualisation of _Analysis_ _Surface Fields_ products, powered by ENS.
-Users can choose a period of interest and a sampling frequency within it (i.e. days, weeks or months), slicing the map in the way of need.
+Users can interactively choose a period of interest and a sampling frequency within it (i.e. days, weeks or months) and visualise the interactive global layers of nitrogen dioxide, carbon monixide, sulfure dioxide, methane, ethane, propane, isoprene, hydrogen peroxide, formaldehyde, nitric acid, nitrogen monoxide, hydroxide and peroxyacyl nitrates.

 ## CMEMS trial notebook
+<a id="cmems"></a>

 <img src="https://www.copernicus.eu/sites/default/files/styles/servicecards_icon_hover/public/2018-10/Marine-hover.png?itok=0bCGpFuu" width="100" height="100" />

 ONDA provides access to the Copernicus Marine Services data sets of ocean products derived from satellite and in situ observation, suited for science and global monitoring purposes. <br>
 CLEOPE CMEMS trial notebook is an interactive tool aimed at data visualisation of _Global Ocean Analysis_ products exploiting the power of ENS.
-Users can choose a period of interest and a sampling frequency within it (i.e. days, weeks or months), visualising interactive layers on the map.
+Users can choose a period of interest and a sampling frequency within it (i.e. days, weeks or months), visualising interactive global layers on the map.
+Variables allowed are: the temperature, temperature at see floor, wind velocity, ice concentration, mixed layer depth, salinity and sea surface heigh.

 ## CGLS trial notebook
+<a id="cland"></a>

 <img src="https://www.copernicus.eu/sites/default/files/styles/servicecards_icon_hover/public/2018-10/Land-hover.png?itok=LuSkXVw2" width="100" height="100" />
 The Copernicus Global Land Service (CGLS) is part of ONDA data offer and systematically produces a series of qualified bio-geophysical products on the status and evolution of the land surface, at global scale at mid spatial resolution. <br>
-CLEOPE CGLS trial notebook is an interactive tool aimed at visualising an interactive map of vegetation coverage, powered by ENS.
-Users can choose a variable indicating the vegetation status to produce an interactive land map.
+CLEOPE CGLS trial notebook allows the visualisation of interactive vegetation coverage maps, powered by ENS, by choosing a variable of interest indicating the vegetation status, e.g. the NDVI, the  Fraction of Absorbed Photosynthetically Active Radiation, the Fraction of green vegetation cover and the Leaf Area Index.

 # Requirements
+<a id="requirements"></a>

 Trial notebooks make the use of packages and modules that do not come as part of the standard Python library, so CLEOPE is provided with additional modules specifically related to each one.
 Main Python modules associated to each notebook are collected in the Table below.

 | | processing|visualization|